tmilar/meli-manager/README.md

 4. The service account key you have just generated includes a client_email.
 Navigate to your google spreadsheet that will hold the data and allow the client_email to have Write access on the document.

-5. With the downloaded JSON data, now you have to fill the properties in the .env file:
+5. With the downloaded JSON data, now you have to fill in the properties in the .env variables:

     ```
         SPREADSHEET_PRIVATE_KEY_ID=<private_key_id>